passcod/blook/2018-jan-03-flexible-curry.md

 a plate and cover it.

-Toss the whole/pieces spice mix in, trying for an even distribution instead of a bit clump.
+Toss the whole/pieces spice mix in, trying for an even distribution instead of a big clump.
 Don't stir: the spices will stick to your spoon instead of staying where they should.

 Leave to fry for about 30s to a minute.
 The spices shouldn't get burned.
 You should be able to smell the cloves or the cinnamon wafting from the pan.

 Then add the spice sand/paste.
 Leave for five seconds, then stir; try to spread them out as with the previous mix.
+The spices should soak up the remaining fat.
 If you're using a non-stick pan, you can leave them to fry for longer, but aim for about 30s.

 During that time, fill up the small bowl you've used to mix the main body of spices with about a third of a cup of water.
 The small bowls I use hold pretty